unoplatform/uno/doc/articles/features/windows-ui-xaml-window.md

 ## Creating a new window

-To display a new window (both primary and secondary) you can utilize the `Microsoft.UI.Xaml.Window` constructor:
+To display a new window (both primary and secondary), you can utilize the `Microsoft.UI.Xaml.Window` constructor:

 ```csharp
 var window = new Window();